indie-mirror/indienet-docs/content/hallo.gent/_index.en.md

 ### C. Geofenced

 Authorisation for a free Indie Site with a free .gent domain may also use geographical location as the criteria.
 This would also include people whom the city calls “users” (anyone who uses the City and its services).
-It could also provide a turism advantage (e.g., “take a little piece of the city with you…”, etc.)
+It could also provide a tourism advantage (e.g., “take a little piece of the city with you…”, etc.)

 ## Welcome/setup experience on the site itself